-ARTICLE I. - IN GENERAL
+ARTICLE I. IN GENERAL

 Sec.
-37-1. - Findings, purpose.
+37-1.
+Findings, purpose.

-- (a) The city finds that rapid growth, the spread of development, and increasing demands upon natural resources have had the effect of encroaching upon, despoiling, or eliminating many of the trees and other forms of vegetation and natural resources and processes associated therewith which if preserved and maintained in an undisturbed and natural condition, constitute important physical, aesthetic, recreation and economic assets to existing and future residents of the city.
-Specifically, the city finds that: - (1) Woodland growth protects public health through the absorption of air pollutants and contamination, through buffering in the reduction of excessive noise, wind, storms and visual screening, and through its cooling effect in the summer months; - (2) Woodlands provide for public safety through the prevention of erosion, siltation, and flooding; - (3) Woodlands provide habitats for a wide array of species and ecological systems and retain rainfall and snow melt, helping to moderate hydrological systems; - (34) Trees and woodland growth are an essential component of the general welfare of the city by maintaining natural beauty, recreation, and an irreplaceable heritage for existing and future city residents; and - (45) The protection of such natural resources is a matter of paramount public concern, as provided by Article IV, Section 52 of the Constitution of 1963, and the Natural Resources and Environmental Protection Act of 1994, Act No. 451 of the Public Acts of Michigan of 1994 (MCL 324.101 et seq.), as amended.
+(a) The city finds that rapid growth, the spread of development, and increasing demands upon natural resources have had the effect of encroaching upon, despoiling, or eliminating many of the trees and other forms of vegetation and natural resources and processes associated therewith which if preserved and maintained in an undisturbed and natural condition, constitute important physical, aesthetic, recreation and economic assets to existing and future residents of the city.
+Specifically, the city finds that:

+(1) Woodland growth protects public health through the absorption of air pollutants and contamination, through buffering in the reduction of excessive noise, wind, storms and visual screening, and through its cooling effect in the summer months;

+(2) Woodlands provide for public safety through the prevention of erosion, siltation, and flooding,

+(3) Trees and woodland growth are an essential component of the general welfare of the city by maintaining natural beauty, recreation, and an irreplaceable heritage for existing and future city residents; and

+(4) The protection of such natural resources is a matter of paramount public concern, as provided by Article IV, Section 52 of the Constitution of 1963, and the Natural Resources and Environmental Protection Act of 1994, Act No. 451 of the Public Acts of Michigan of 1994 (MCL 324.101 et seq.), as amended.

-- (b) Therefore, by protecting mature trees and mitigating the unnecessary removal of trees, the purposes of this chapter are to: - (1) Provide for the protection, preservation, replacement, proper maintenance and use of trees and woodlands located in the city in order to minimize disturbance to them and to prevent damage from erosion and siltation, a loss of wildlife and vegetation, and/or from the destruction of the natural habitat.
-In this regard, it is the intent of this chapter to protect the integrity of woodland areas as a whole, in recognition that woodlands serve as part of an ecosystem, and to place priority on the preservation of woodlands, trees, similar woody vegetation, and related natural resources over development when there are no location alternatives; - (2) Protect the woodlands, including trees and other forms of vegetation, of the city for their economic support of local property values when allowed to remain uncleared and/or unharvested and for their natural beauty, wilderness character of geological, ecological, or historical significance; and - (3) Provide for the paramount public concern for these natural resources in the interest of health, safety and general welfare of the residents of the city.
+(b) Therefore, the purposes of this chapter are to:

+(1) Provide for the protection, preservation, replacement, proper maintenance and use of trees and woodlands located in the city in order to minimize disturbance to them and to prevent damage from erosion and siltation, a loss of wildlife and vegetation, and/or from the destruction of the natural habitat.
+In this regard, it is the intent of this chapter to protect the integrity of woodland areas as a whole, in recognition that woodlands serve as part of an ecosystem, and to place priority on the preservation of woodlands, trees, similar woody vegetation, and related natural resources over development when there are no location alternatives.
+(2) Protect the woodlands, including trees and other forms of vegetation, of the city for their economic support of local property values when allowed to remain uncleared and/or unharvested and for their natural beauty, wilderness character of geological, ecological, or historical significance; and

+(3) Provide for the paramount public concern for these natural resources in the interest of health, safety and general welfare of the residents of the city.